SZD-40x Halny: Development

-Spurred on by the high performance two seaters emerging from the German Akafliegs, like the SB 10 Schiroko, SZD modified the SZD-37x Jantar fuselage to take two seats in tandem and fitted the wings developed from the Zefir 4 to make the SZD-40 Halny.
+Spurred on by the high performance two seaters emerging from the German Akafliegs, like the SB-10 Schirokko, SZD modified the SZD-37x Jantar fuselage to take two seats in tandem and fitted the wings developed from the Zefir 4 to make the SZD-40 Halny.

 The SZD-40 Halny was intentioned to be a test platform for various new design concepts and to be produced in only one unit.
 It was certified as an experimental aircraft.
 It was expected that it will be used for record breaking attempts (of which many were ultimately successful) and piloted by most experienced pilots.
 In fact, the glider was not popular with most pilots due to very demanding handling properties.

 Construction of the SZD-40 Halny uses mixed materials, with a fiberglass laminated forward fuselage, welded steel tube centre-section truss, rolled aluminum tube rear fuselage boom and fibreglass laminate tail section.

 The wings, extended to 20m span by adding extensions to the roots using a section substantially modified from the Zefir 4's original NACA 66 216 416, were constructed from plywood, pressure moulded in concrete moulds and covered with a layer of glass-fibre, to give a very smooth and accurate finish.
 Another meaningful modification from the original Zefir series wing was a change from Fowler (wing loading decreasing) flaps to camber increasing slotless flaps.
 This (flap) modification was a definite departure from previous (Zefir) attempts in variable wing geometry glider design.
 Notes by Eng.
 Jerzy Śmielkiewicz suggest that this was due to realisation that a laminar flow could not be sustained over the wing with (high speed retracted configuration) Fowler flap mechanism.